List of people indicted in the International Criminal Tribunal for Rwanda

 orders as may be required for the conduct of the trial."

 Overview

-The ICTR indicted a total of 96 individuals.
+The ICTR, which operated between 1994 and 2015, indicted a total of 96 individuals.
 One individual remains at large as a fugitive and if captured will be tried before the International Residual Mechanism for Criminal Tribunals (the IRMCT).
-One individual is on trial before the IRMCT.
-The ICTR (or the IRMCT as its successor) convicted 61 individuals: 28 of whom are currently serving sentences, 22 of whom have completed their sentences, and 11 of whom died while serving their sentences.
+The proceedings against one individual are suspended before the IRMCT.
+The ICTR (or the IRMCT as its successor) convicted 61 individuals: 24 of whom are currently serving sentences, 22 of whom have completed their sentences, and 15 of whom died while serving their sentences.
 The Tribunal acquitted 14 individuals and transferred the cases against 10 individuals to national jurisdictions.
 Proceedings against nine individuals ended before a final judgment was rendered: two of whom had their charges dismissed by the Tribunal, two of whom had their charges withdrawn by the Prosecutor, and five of whom died.

 List of indictees

 The list below details the counts against each individual indicted in the Tribunal and his or her current status.
 The column titled G lists the number of counts (if any) of the crime of genocide with which an individual has been charged.
 H list the number of counts of crimes against humanity, W the number of counts of war crimes and C the number of counts of contempt of the Tribunal.
 Note that these are the counts with which an individual was indicted, not convicted.